-▶ To run NetLDIs as root, accept the default "yes" response.
+- ▶ To run NetLDIs as root, accept the default "yes" response.
 Ownership of the NetLDI executable is changed to root, and the setuid bit is set.
 Any GemStone user will be able to start a NetLDI process that is accessible to all GemStone users because it will always run as root.
-For certain services, users will need to authenticate themselves by supplying a password.
-Alternatively, answer "no" but log in as root before starting the NetLDI.

-If the NetLDI uses a port number less than 1024, it must run as root.

-▶ To run NetLDIs in guest mode with a captive account, answer "no" to the prompt, because those modes are not permitted if the NetLDI runs as root.
+For certain services, users will need to authenticate themselves by supplying a password. - To run NetLDIs in guest mode with a captive account, answer "no" to the prompt, because those modes are not permitted if the NetLDI runs as root.
 "Guest mode" means that GemStone users do not have to supply a UNIX password to use NetLDI services.
 The "captive account" is an account that owns all processes the NetLDI starts; typically, it is the GemStone administrative account that owns the files.
 You must start the NetLDI while logged in as that account.